Priscaruso/Desafios-DIO/README.md

 [(B+b).h]/2 , where B is the first, b is the second and h is the third input value.

 Desafio_numero_impar.py : A challenge that asks the user to enter a positive integer value (x) and displays the odd numbers from 1 to x, including x if is the case.

+desafio_numeros_pares.py: A challenge thats asks the user to enter a positive integer value (x) and shows the even numbers from 0 to x, including x if is the case.